LuRsT/Battery/README.md

 ### Requirements

-Perl, which is installed in almost every linux distro by default
+Perl, which is installed in almost every linux distro by default, and acpi, may or may not be installed.

 ### Install